bloominstituteoftechnology/Relational-Databases/README.md

 ## What is a relational database?

 Data stored as row records in tables.
-Imagine a spreadsheet with column headers describing the contents of each field, and each row is a record.
+Imagine a spreadsheet with column headers describing the contents of each column, and each row is a record.

 A database can contain many tables.
 A table can contain many rows.
-A row can contain many fields.
+A row can contain many columns.

-Records are related to those in different tables through common fields that are present in both tables.
+Records are related to those in different tables through common columns that are present in both tables.

-For example, an `Employee` table might have the following fields in each
+For example, an `Employee` table might have the following columns in each record:
-record:

     Employee
         EmployeeID  FirstName  LastName  DepartmentID

-And a `Department` table might have the following fields in each record:
+And a `Department` table might have the following columns in each
+record:

     Department
         DepartmentID  DepartmentName

-Notice that both `Employee` and `Department` have a `DepartmentID` field.
-This common field *relates* the two tables and can be used to *join* them together with a *query*.
+Notice that both `Employee` and `Department` have a `DepartmentID` column.
+This common column *relates* the two tables and can be used to *join* them together with a *query*.